LeToNode/Play2.0-CN-doc/sandbox/Scalajson.md

 }
 ```

-or one can build an unnamed JsObject structure and return it:
+Alternatively, one can build an unnamed `JsObject` structure and return it:

 ```scala
 import play.api.libs.json._